Florida 14-Day Accident Law

 - Not suffering a qualifying emergency medical condition.

-Despite the current situation with the pandemic, you still need to seek treatment within 14 days.
-Many doctors and facilities are offering telephone and virtual appointments if you are concerned about going in person.
+Many doctors and facilities still offer telephone and virtual appointments if it is difficult for you to go in person.
 The telehealth option would most likely satisfy the 14-day rule.
 You can check with your insurance company to verify first.

 Contact a Tampa Car Accident Lawyer Today

 Don’t try to fight a PIP denial on your own.
 Instead, let the experienced team of Florida car accident lawyers at Abrahamson & Uiterwyk help.
 Contact our office today to schedule an initial consultation.

 We have over 30 years of experience assisting Florida clients with their injury needs.
 We’ve served over 20,000 clients, collecting over $800 million dollars on their behalf.
 Let us put our skills and knowledge to work for you and help you get the PIP benefits you’re entitled to after an injury accident.